datanav/docs/tutorial-custom-data-source-microservice.rst

 Custom Data Source - The Microservice System
 ============================================

 *In this lesson we will look closer into how to crate a custom data source with a microservice.
 When finished with this tutorial you will have built both the microservice and set up the required configurations in Sesam in order to import data from an external REST API.
-You will be given information to a public API and a microservice template in which you will have to add the needed logic to import data from that API into a Sesam pipe*.
+You will be given information on how to access the API as well as a microservice template in which you will have to add the needed logic to import data from that API into a Sesam pipe*.

 .. admonition:: Pre-requisits